Hasbro Group - Tax Strategy Document

 Tax Commitment

-Hasbro is guided by our Purpose to create joy and community for all people around the world, one game, one toy, one story at a time.
-For more than a decade, Hasbro has been consistently recognized for its corporate citizenship, including being named one of the 100 Best Corporate Citizens by 3BL Media, one of the World's Most Ethical Companies by Ethisphere Institute and one of the 50 Most Community-Minded Companies in the U.S. by the Civic 50.
+For more than a decade, Hasbro has been consistently recognized for its corporate citizenship, including being named one of the 100 Best Corporate Citizens by 3BL Media, a 2025 JUST Capital Industry Leader, one of the 50 Most Community-Minded Companies in the U.S. by the Civic 50, and a Brand that Matters by Fast Company.
 We are committed to conducting our business responsibly, communicating openly, and acting with integrity.
 Treating people with fairness, dignity and respect and operating ethically in our supply chain are core values at Hasbro that we uphold through our policies and reinforce through our actions.
 Our high ethical standards keep our company accountable to stakeholders and aligned with our core business values in everything we do.
 These ethical standards apply to all areas of Hasbro's business, including tax.

 Tax Strategy